Noel Trinidad

+Early life and education

+Noel Trinidad was born in the early 1940s to Francisco "Koko" Trinidad and Lina Flor, both of whom were regarded as pioneers of the Philippines radio industry.
+Flor is known for writing the radio drama series Gulong ng Palad.

+Trinidad attended the Ateneo de Manila University from grade school to college, with his best friend Subas Herrero as his batchmate throughout his time in Ateneo.

 Career

 Trinidad started his acting career on radio.
 He read lines for radio before a live audience which he used to improve upon his facial expressions.

 His first film appearance was for a work of Lamberto Avellana which revolved around the Hukbalahap Rebellion.
 Trinidad portrayed the son of the protagonist.
-He also joined Avellana's Barangay Theater Guild, and later the Repertory Philippines upon its formation in the 1960s.
+He also joined Avellana's Barangay Theater Guild as a teenager in the 1950s, and later the Repertory Philippines upon its formation in the 1960s.
+In the 1950s, Trinidad was given the role of a young José Rizal in the one-act play Her Son, Jose Rizal, directed by Avellana and written by Leonor Orosa Goquingco.

 Trinidad was best known for being part of a comedy duo with Subas Herrero, especially in the 1981 television series Champoy which aired in RPN.
 The two are childhood friends who often acted in plays as part of a glee club in school.
 Their first professional act together was in the 1970s film Sinta.
 He also acted in the 1982 film Batch '81.

+On February 24, 1986, at the height of the People Power Revolution, Trinidad joined Herrero, Johnny Manahan, June Keithley and others in the reopening of the Maharlika Broadcasting System television station as the People's Television Network (PTV).
+On that afternoon, Trinidad and Herrero led the staging of an impromptu show outside the station building with other entertainers and waved the Philippine flag.

 In 1994, Trinidad was cast in a lead role opposite Lou Veloso in film critic Emmanuel A. Reyes' comedy film Suwapings.

 He starred in the film Family Matters, which premiered at the 2022 Metro Manila Film Festival.
 Trinidad was remarked that the film could be his last due to his hearing issues by this time.

 Personal life

 Noel Trinidad is married to Milagros "Lally" Laurel, who served as the representative from Batangas's 3rd district from 1987 to 1998.
 She is the daughter of former House Speaker Jose Laurel Jr., and granddaughter of former President Jose P. Laurel.

-He has Joel as his son, who is also an actor.
-Trinidad also previously worked in an advertising agency.
+He has a son named Joel, who is also an actor.
+Trinidad previously worked in an advertising agency.

-His father is Francisco "Koko" Trinidad, while his mother is Lina Flor.
-They are regarded for being pioneers of the Philippines radio industry.
-Flor is known for writing the radio drama series Gulong ng Palad.